GoogleChrome/web.dev/src/site/content/en/blog/optimize-long-tasks/index.md

   </figcaption>
 </figure>

-The reason this matters is because when tasks are broken up, the browser has more of an opportunity to respond to higher-priority work—including user interactions.
+This matters because when tasks are broken up, the browser has more opportunities to respond to higher-priority work&mdash;and that includes user interactions.

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/0yV0ynwW7FujIwvCbCxQ.png", alt="A depiction of how breaking up a task can facilitate a user interaction.
 At the top, a long task blocks an event handler from running until the task is finished.
 At the bottom, the chunked up task permits the event handler to run sooner than it otherwise would have.", width="800", height="448" %}